-- Staff are aware that stress is not a sign of weakness and that it should be discussed openly. - Staff are encouraged to support one another. - The HT and senior school managers are aware of the signs of stress and aim to provide support where necessary. - Particular attention is paid to signs of stress during difficult periods i.e. coming up to and during OfSTED inspections etc.
+• Staff are aware that stress is not a sign of weakness and that it should be discussed openly.

+- Staff are encouraged to support one another. - The HT and senior school managers are aware of the signs of stress and aim to provide support where necessary. - Particular attention is paid to signs of stress during difficult periods - Staff Well-Being Surveys are carried out annually - There are staff social occasions throughout the year - Staff yoga and exercise sessions are held in school - Staff have access to the school counsellor and she can signpost about where to go for further support if necessary - INSET training on emotional well-being for children and adults